JuliaMal/pands_problem_set/Readme.md

 2. The file collatz.py contains solution for a problem #4
 3. The file divisors.py contains solution for a problem #3
 4. The file function.py contains solution for a problem #10
+5. The file plot_of_functions.png contains graphs for a problem #10
-5. The file primes.py contains solution for a problem #5
+6. The file primes.py contains solution for a problem #5
-6. The file Romeo_and_Juliet.py contains a prologue from the famous play written by William Shakespeare.
+7. The file Romeo_and_Juliet.py contains a prologue from the famous play written by William Shakespeare.
 This file is used in the solution for a problem #9
-7. The file second.py contains solution for a problem #9
+8. The file second.py contains solution for a problem #9
-8. The file secondstring.py contains solution for a problem #6
+9. The file secondstring.py contains solution for a problem #6
-9. The file squareroot.py contains solution for a problem #7
+10. The file squareroot.py contains solution for a problem #7
-10. The file sumupto.py contains solution for a problem #1
+11. The file sumupto.py contains solution for a problem #1
-11. The file today-date.py contains solution for a problem #8
+12. The file today-date.py contains solution for a problem #8

 # References